-Easy Kitchen Updates
+Spring Cleaning and Easy Kitchen Updates

 A great Degreaser

-Andrea is the modern day Hints from Heloise (am I dating myself?).
+Andrea is the modern day Hints from Heloise (am I dating myself?)blogger.
 From her decorating tips to product reviews, I know I can trust that Andrea has done the homework for me.
 When she recommends Krud Kutter to clean your range hood, I immediately order some online.
 See here.

 Our Dacor stainless steel range hood looks clean from a distance….until I spray Krud Kutter on it.
 Immediately the smell of old grease fills the air and much to my horror, the range hood is far from clean.